-Figure 3-1-7: Planet Smart Discovery Utility Screen
+Figure 3-7: Planet Smart Discovery Utility Screen

-- 1. This utility shows all necessary information from the devices, such as MAC address, device name, firmware version, and device IP subnet address.
-It can also assign new password, IP subnet address and description to the devices. - 2.
+- 1. This utility shows all the necessary information from the devices, such as MAC Address, Device Name, firmware version and Device IP Subnet address.
+A new password, IP Subnet address and description can be assigned to the devices. - 2.
 After setup is completed, press the "Update Device", "Update Multi" or "Update All" button to take effect.
-The functions of the 3 buttons above are shown below: - Update Device: use current setting on one single device. - Update Multi: use current setting on choose multi-devices. - Update All: use current setting on whole devices in the list.
+The meanings of the 3 buttons above are shown below: - Update Device: Use the current setting on one single device. - Update Multi: Use the current setting on choose multi-devices. - Update All: Use the current setting on whole devices in the list.